 Each year, millions gather in Coney Island to watch the annual Fourth of July Nathan’s Famous Hot Dog eating contest.
 An event sanctioned by Major League Eating, self-proclaimed professional eaters spend a year preparing to consume as many hot dogs as possible within ten minutes.
 However, before the hot dog eating contests, Nathan’s Famous had a humbler beginning.

-One hundred years ago, Nathan Handwerker served his first frankfurter.
-Nathan was a Polish immigrant who arrived in New York in 1912 with little more than a dream for a better life.
+Over one hundred years ago, Nathan Handwerker served his first frankfurter.
+Nathan was a poor Polish immigrant who arrived in New York in 1912 with little more than a dream for a better life.
 In 1916, using three hundred dollars he borrowed from two friends, Nathan started his business in Coney Island selling fresh pineapple, lemonade, and orange juices to thirsty tourists looking to cool off during a hot day.
-Nathan then started selling frankfurters for ten cents, just like every other vendor was doing.
+Nathan also began selling frankfurters for ten cents, just like everyone else was doing.
 He knew his frankfurters were better than the others being sold.
 He made a conscious choice to only use high quality beef and season his frankfurters with his wife’s secret old world spice blend.
 His frankfurters were served on perfectly toasted buns.
 The husband and wife duo made a point to oversee every detail.

-In an effort to increase sales, Nathan made a bold move.
+To increase sales, Nathan made a bold move.
 He decided to cut the price of his frankfurters in half.
 He sold them for five cents.
 His strategy paid off.
 Nathan’s quality frankfurters coupled with affordability made his stand the busiest one in Coney Island.
-Nathan’s success is attributed to his commitment and focus.
+Nathan’s success is attributed to his passion and focus.
 He truly cared about his customers.

 Today, Nathan’s Famous is no longer a family-owned business, but it continues to be successful and reminds us of several important higher education lessons.

 As the political race for the White House continues to heat up, the issues facing higher education have remained largely the same.
 Higher education is facing continuing issues of affordability and accessibility largely due to a misperception of the target student population.
-Jamie Merisotis, President and CEO of the Lumina Foundation posed this question at The Aspen Ideas Festival, “What percentage of students in American higher education today graduated from high school and enrolled in college within a year to attend a four-year institution and live on campus?
-Most people guess ‘between forty and sixty percent’, whereas, the correct answer is five percent.”
-This answer is surprising, but provides insight into the problem.
-There is a general lack of understanding about who higher education is really serving.
+Most people think that forty to sixty percent of students have graduated high school and enroll in college within a year to attend a four-year institution while living on campus.
+However, in reality only five percent of students follow that pathway.
+There continues to exist a general lack of understanding about who higher education is really serving.
 If we are unable to identify our target student population, how can we hope to effectively serve them?

-- I Won’t Back Down: For thirty years, Nathan continued to sell his frankfurters for five cents.
+I Won’t Back Down: For thirty years, Nathan continued to sell his frankfurters for five cents.
 He faced ongoing pressure from his vendors who insisted on increasing the costs for his quality ingredients.
-Nathan did not back down.
+Nathan stood his ground.
 He was committed to providing his customers with quality they could come to expect and rely on.
 Nathan built a successful brand because of his unwavering commitment to providing consistent value.